Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-Joel Embiid be on the court for the Philadelphia 76ers at 7:30 PM on Tuesday versus the Boston Celtics in the 2023 NBA Playoffs.
+The Philadelphia 76ers, Joel Embiid included, match up versus the Boston Celtics at 7:30 PM ET on Thursday in the 2023 NBA Playoffs.

-With prop bets available for Embiid, let's examine some stats and trends to help you find good wagers.
+With prop bets available for Embiid, let's break down some stats and trends to assist you in making good predictions.

 Joel Embiid Prop Bets vs. the Celtics